5 -- Unbolt the Front Cover Plate, so that you can remove the Lube Lines going to the Clutch Bearing Quill that supports that end of the Crankshaft.

 --- If you are going to use the Old Aluminum Timing Disk,

-Machine the End of the Shaft to just like Your Old Shaft End.
+Machine End of the Shaft to Just like Your Old Shaft End.

---- If you want to use a Nylon Timing-Hub Retrofit like Ours, I Would Make the
+--- If you want to use Nylon Timing-Hub & Prox-Sensor Retrofit like Ours, I Would Make

-New Shaft 1" Longer, and the End Drilled & Tapped in the Center for a 1/2" Bolt.
+New Shaft 2" Longer, with the End Drilled & Tapped in Center for a 1/2" Bolt.

-This Extra Length gives us More Room to Fit the Nylon Timing Hub and Sensor
+This Extra Length gives us More Room to Fit Nylon Timing-Hub and Sensor

 Bracket at End of Shaft, and to have Clearance for Brake Movement.